 CBS News wrote a report on “best places to work” lists, warning job candidates to not always believe what they see.
 For instance, in 2010 there were 27.9 million small businesses in the United States, and of those, only .001% applied to one particular “best places” to work list.
-Almost every single one of them were voted as a great place to work because they bothered paying for it.
+Almost every single one of them was voted as a great place to work because they bothered paying for it.

 A company’s odds of making this list were pretty high because there wasn’t any competition.
 The Death Star from Star Wars could have applied and made the cut, even though the employees have to deal with Darth Vader’s knack for blowing up planets and choking them when something goes wrong.

 The only tried and true way to gather whether a place is great to work is to ask the employees directly.
 This is why Glassdoor reviews are so successful.
 They’re anonymous and people can speak right from their heart with no pressure.
 Glassdoor even has community guidelines in place to ensure their platform is as transparent as possible.

 Many “best places to work” lists are for-profit organizations that make money on their competitions.
 They sometimes even work with the companies that make the cut.